Vini2/agtools/docs/cli.md

 Options:
-  -g, --graph PATH   path(s) to the assembly graph file(s)  [required] -p, --prefix TEXT  prefix for the output file  [default: ""] -o, --output PATH  path to the output folder  [required] -h, --help         Show this message and exit.
+  -g, --graph PATH   path(s) to the assembly graph file(s)  [required] -p, --prefix TEXT  prefix for the graph elements  [default: ""] -o, --output PATH  path to the output folder  [required] -h, --help         Show this message and exit.
 ```

+**Inputs**

+* Assembly graph file in GFA format
+* Prefix to prepend segments, paths and walks in a GFA file

+**Outputs**

+* Assembly graph file in GFA format with renamed elements

 ## `concat`